 So, here is our story…

-Looking back, we realized that we first noticed Teddy’s torticollis the day we brought her home from the hospital.
+Looking back, we realized that we first noticed my daughter’s torticollis the day we brought her home from the hospital.
 At the time, we didn’t know that it was an actual condition nor did we realize that anything was wrong.
 We just assumed that, like all babies, her overall scrunchiness was a result of her recent departure from the tight quarters in my belly, and didn’t think anything of the way her head seemed to be constantly tilted to her left side.

-But after about a week at home with her, we started to notice that she always seemed to have her head tilted, even when laying flat on her back.
+But after about a week at home with “T”, we started to notice that she always seemed to have her head tilted, even when laying flat on her back.
 As a matter of fact, we had never seen her straighten out her head.
 And it was at her 2-week appointment that our pediatrician informed us that we needed to keep an eye on her, because of this mysterious torti-blah-blah that we had never even heard of.

 So, that’s what we did.
-And sure enough, Teddy’s neck stayed tight.
+And sure enough, her neck stayed tight.
 So, we desperately scoured the internet to try and learn more.
 And despite trying to convince ourselves that there was nothing wrong, we realized that our baby fit all the descriptions.
 She had torticollis, and it wasn’t something that was just going to go away on it’s own.

 For those unfamiliar with the condition, here is what we learned (info from orthoinfo.aaos.org):